 Time Dance: Found Audience – Found Space (1977)

-1977 – This version of Time Dance was an adaptation of dancers performing selected segmants of choreography from the stage work, Time Dance, on the steep steps leading down to the Potomac River behind the Lincoln Memorial.
-The performance occurred during rush hour when many drivers would pass by the site or stop for a light.
-We performed in costume.
-It was common for MWDCCo to present unannounced events in various locations in the city.
-One Sunday MWDCCo performed in as many fountains as could be locate in the city during a 3-hour period – FOUND AUDIENCE IN FOUND SPACES.
-Of course the artists tried not to be arrested for such activities.
+(1977)– Date ?
+This version of Time Dance was an adaptation of dancers performing (staging) selected segments of choreography from the stage work, Time Dance, on the steep steps leading down to the Potomac River behind the Lincoln Memorial.
+The performance occurred during rush hour when many drivers would pass by the site or stop as traffic backed up.
+Maida, Brook, and John performed in original stage costumes.

 Original Choreography: